graphile/crystal/grafast/website/grafast/production-considerations.md

 Service](#denial-of-service) attack.

-If you choose not to use persisted operations, or if you want to be extra safe (especially if your team are not disciplined about adding pagination limits or careful about placement of variables), then you should also consider setting planning and execution timeouts:
+If you choose not to use persisted operations, or if you want to be extra safe (especially if your team are not extremely disciplined about adding pagination limits or careful about placement of variables), then you should also consider setting planning and execution timeouts:

 ```js
 const preset = {